1. Vanderburgh Sober Living Knowledge Base

 2.1 Business Operations

-Audit and Inspection Rights: Operators must grant VSL and its representatives the right to carry out audits and inspections.
-This might include quality assurance checks, interviews with guests or staff, and other oversight activities.
-It is expected that Operators will cooperate during these audits, promptly addressing any noted deficiencies.
-If VSL incurs costs in rectifying these deficiencies or conducting follow-up inspections, Operators may be billed accordingly.
+Audit and Inspection Rights: VSL and its representatives have the right to conduct audits and inspections, including quality assurance checks and interviews with guests or staff.
+Operators must fully cooperate and promptly address any deficiencies.
+If VSL incurs costs for corrections or follow-up inspections, Operators may be billed accordingly.

 2.2 Charter Principles